EnterpriseTrainingCenter/sW2019/Instructions/Labs/LAB_09-Storage-Spaces-Storage-Tiering.md

 ### Introduction

-In this exercise, you will create a new Storage Pool with Storage Tiering.
-This demonstrates how to make use of a fast SSD Cache in conjunction with slower HDDs.
+In this exercise, you will first change the media type of the 50 GB physical disks of FS to SSD, and the media type of the 100 GB physical disks to HDD.
+Then, you will create a new tiered Storage Pool using the 50 GB and 100 GB disks.
+Next, you will create a new mirror virtual disk in the Storage Pool with 45 GB in the faster tier, and 240 GB in the standard tier and create a volume with default settings.

 #### Tasks